Voters have delivered their message on Boris Johnson. The coup is on

 He isn’t bothering with spin and excuses.
 He has declared: “Our supporters are distressed and disappointed by recent events, and I share their feelings.
 We cannot carry on with business as usual.
 Somebody must take responsibility and I have concluded that, in these circumstances, it would not be right for me to remain in office.”
 Ouch.

-On this sort of performance, the next prime minister of the United Kingdom will be Sir Keir Starmer, even though he’s “boring” and lacks the kind of voter appeal Blair did in his heyday.
+On this sort of performance, the next prime minister of the United Kingdom will be Keir Starmer, even though he’s “boring” and lacks the kind of voter appeal Tony Blair had in his heyday.
 He won’t need electoral pacts because the voters will do that work for him.
 He won’t even need a “coalition of chaos” to govern.
-“Anyone but Boris” would seem to be voters’ motto.
+“Anyone but Boris” would seem to be the voters’ motto.

 Register for free to continue reading